In the context of AP Psychology, what is the primary function of ... | Study Prep in Pearson+

 1

-Identify the corpus callosum as a major structure in the brain that plays a role in connecting different parts of the brain.
+Identify the reticular formation as a network of neurons located in the brainstem, which plays a crucial role in regulating various physiological functions.

-Understand that the brain is divided into two hemispheres: the left and the right cerebral hemispheres.
+Understand that the reticular formation is primarily involved in controlling arousal and alertness, which means it helps maintain consciousness and focus.

-Recognize that the corpus callosum is a thick band of nerve fibers that facilitates communication between these two hemispheres.
+Recognize that other options such as coordinating balance and posture relate more to the cerebellum, processing visual information relates to the occipital lobe, and controlling voluntary muscle movements relates to the motor cortex.

 Watch next